US Extends Deadline For Sale Of TikTok To November 27 - Court Filing - UrduPoint

 WASHINGTON (UrduPoint News / Sputnik - 14th November, 2020) The US government has extended the deadline for the sale of the video-sharing app TikTok, owned by the Chinese company ByteDance, for another 15 days, a court filing revealed on Friday.

-TikTok was facing a deadline on Thursday to comply with the United States' order to sell its US operations or be shut down, although the ruling did not go into effect on time.
+TikTok faced a deadline on Thursday to comply with the United States' order to sell its US operations or be shut down, although the demand did not go into effect on time.

+The Trump administration announced that the enforcement of the TikTok ban would be delayed, citing a decision by a Federal court in Pennsylvania in October to block the Commerce Department order.
+The administration has appealed the judge's order that blocked restrictions on the application.

+In August, the Trump administration threatened to ban the app in the United States, citing wider concerns about alleged Chinese government spying on data of Americans using China-originated social media.